csun/pixel_pusher/README.md

 ### generate
 `./generate PALETTE_SIZE NUM_PUSHES OUTPUT_FILE`

 Takes in two integers and a file path.
-Generates a palette with PALETTE_SIZE rows and columns, performs NUM_PUSHES random pushes, and writes the result to OUTPUT_FILE
+Generates a palette with PALETTE_SIZE rows and columns, performs NUM_PUSHES random pushes, and writes the result to OUTPUT_FILE.
+If you do not specify an OUTPUT_FILE, generate will write to `in.palette`.

 ### visualize
 `./visualize PALETTE_PATH PUSHES_PATH`

 Arguments are the same as `check`.
 Lets you watch all the moves happen in real time.

+### time
+`./time COMMAND`

+Times your program and kills it if it takes longer than 15 seconds.
+This is what we will be using to actually run programs.
+If your program takes less than 15 seconds, the time it took to run will be printed.